I had more than just academic support at East Texas A&M and in the Department of Literature and Languages. I had a community.

 The fulfillment of ideas.
 In my career, any idea is worth exploring because it may turn into a research endeavor, a new lecture for a class, or even a partnership with another department.
 The field of linguistics fits perfectly within this notion of ideas and creativity because it’s so interdisciplinary.

-Tell us about an influential professor or person on campus during your time at A&M-Commerce.
+Tell us about an influential professor or person on campus during your time at East Texas A&M.

 Dr. Sal Attardo.
 I cannot even count how many times Dr. Attardo rooted for me, supported me, encouraged me, and, when needed, had the ‘tough’ talks with me to get me in gear.
 He was and continues to be a pillar in my professional and personal endeavors.

 Find where you “fit.”
-For me, that was A&M-Commerce.
-“Fit” pertains to more than whether a university has the right program for your career goals or right labs for your research.
+For me, that was East Texas A&M. “Fit” pertains to more than whether a university has the right program for your career goals or right labs for your research.
 “Fit” also includes finding your place and envisioning yourself in the program's community.
-I had more than just academic support at A&M-Commerce and in the Department of Literature and Languages.
+I had more than just academic support at East Texas A&M and in the Department of Literature and Languages.
 I had a community.
 Whether you are going to be an online student or a face-to-face student, there is a community for you to fit into.

 What did you want to be when you were a child?